kyleam/etc/README.md

   with non-zsh files.
 - `fab setup_local` calls `collect-zsh-files` and `link-config` in both `$ETC` and `$PETC` directories.
-Using fabric makes it easy to transfer (a subset) of this config files to servers.
+Using fabric makes it easy to transfer (a subset) of these config files to servers.

 Thanks oh-my-zsh
 ----------------